percwg/perc-wg/double/draft-ietf-perc-double.md

 +---------------+-------------------------------+
 ~~~~~

-If an MDD modifies an original RTP header value, the MDD MUST include the OHB
+If an Media Distributor modifies an original RTP header value, the Media Distributor MUST include the OHB
 extension to reflect the changed value, setting the X bit in the RTP header to 1
 if no header extensions were originally present.
-If another MDD along the media
+If another Media Distributor along the media
 path
 makes additional changes to the RTP header and any original value is not already
-present in the OHB, the MDD must extend the OHB by adding the changed value to
+present in the OHB, the Media Distributor must extend the OHB by adding the changed value to
 the OHB.
-To properly preserve original RTP header values, an MDD MUST NOT
+To properly preserve original RTP header values, an Media Distributor MUST NOT
 change a value already present in the OHB extension.

 # RTP Operations